Liverpool Celebrity Wedding Photographer

 “There were some tender moments too, like Russell wiping a tear from Louise’s cheek in the church, and I imagine those are the ones the fans will like seeing most because they give you a little insight into them as people.
 They’re a bit more revealing.”

-Wes says capturing the unguarded times has become his trademark.
-It has been, he explains, since he saw his own mum and dad’s wedding album.
+Wes says capturing the unguarded moments has become his trademark.

 Having started his career as a TV cameraman, working first on Brookside and then freelance for shows including Hollyoaks and Shameless, Wes switched to wedding photography in 2007.
 His CV and natural documentary style appeals to fashionable couples everywhere with many brides labelling him ‘a Liverpool celebrity wedding photographer.’
 However Wes admits he began with the more classic poses.

 “When I first started, I thought wedding photography had to be formal and serious!
 Then one day I was looking through my parents’ album I remembered that mum always said how it rained on their wedding day and her dress got wet.
 But when I looked at all the photos there was no evidence of that and I thought it was a shame that those stories about the atmosphere of the day weren’t in there anywhere.
 The story and the connection I had to the event and the people was lost in these somewhat fake and posed images.”

-“That made me evaluate what I was doing and made me wonder if I was actually photographing an interpretation of the wedding day, rather than how it really was.
-From then on I took a more emotionally-driven approach and I developed an almost fly-on-the-wall style of shooting.”
+“The realisation of this made me evaluate what I was doing and made me wonder if I was actually photographing an interpretation of the wedding day, rather than how it really was.
+From then on I decided that I would take a more emotionally-driven approach to documenting the day and developed an almost fly-on-the-wall style of shooting.”

 Destination Wedding Photography